Written by Debbie Harris, Tech Tools brings you excellent technology tips to inspire you and add creativity to your teaching.Read more »

 Teachers in grades four and five devised small-group stations for students to rotate through during their lessons.
 While a teacher worked on reading with a small group, students at other stations worked on assignments in the Hebrew in Harmony journals, or related art projects, while other students practiced their Hebrew reading or watched the videos explaining the meaning of a prayer on the iPad.

 “We’ve had success with stations and small groups using this curriculum,” says Delcau.
-“It gives teachers one more tool at their disposal
+“It gives teachers one more tool at their disposal to mix

 As the digital director at Behrman House, I’m constantly asked many questions about hardware and software.
 What’s the best phone?
 Should I update my operating system?
-Am I going to get the latest virus on my compute
+Am I going to get the latest virus on my computer?

 Imagine it's August: A family calls a school asking for help.
 Their son has no prior Hebrew education and yet is determined to have a bar mitzvah - in just a few months.